Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 ***Necrotic Shroud***
 Ypur eyes briefly become pools of darkness and flightless wings sprout from your back temporarilt.
 Creatures other than your allies within 10 feet of tou must succeed on a Charisma saving throw (DC 8 + your Charisma modifier + Proficiency Bonus) or have the Frightened condition until the end of your next turn.

+## Lore

+--8<-- "docs/character-creation/origin/species/index.md:species-warning"

+Aasimar are humanoids resembling other species, particularly humans or those touched by the Upper Planes in ages past.
+They live around 100 years and are easily recognised by their radiant eyes, a halo floating above their head, and luminous "wings" of various shapes and sizes on their backs.

+Most Aasimar are born and reside in Soterrano, where they make up the majority of the population.
+Rarely seen outside this region, they maintain a powerful connection to the *Solis*, or Soterrani "Sunlight," which is believed to be the domain of the Spire Falcone.
+This connection imparts an inherent sense of justice; however, each Aasimar interprets this "justice" differently.